pmizel/DevMentor.Context.FileContext/README.md

 ![DevMentor Logo](http://devmentor.de/templates/devmentor/images/devmentor_logo.png "DevMentor")

-FileContext is a data access layer (DAL) Framework for rapid data driven application development (RDDAD).
+FileContext is a data access layer (DAL) Framework for Rapid Data Driven Application Development (RDDAD).

 ###benefits
-  > 1. don't need a database
+  > 1. you don't need a database
-  > 2. rapid data-modeling, -modification
+  > 2. rapid data-modelling, -modification
-  > 3. provide your data in version-control
+  > 3. share your informations with version-control
-  > 4. rapid synchronisation between environments (test -> dev)
+  > 4. quick synchronisation between environments (test -> dev)
   > 5. all serializable .NET types are allowed (DateTime.Min, TimeSpan > 24h,...)
-  > 6. all linq query with own-methods as FilterExpression are allowed
+  > 6. all linq queries with extension-methods as FilterExpression are allowed
   > 7. rapid migration to Entity-Framework 6.*
-  > 8. Generic repository pattern inside
+  > 8. Generic repository pattern included
-  > 9. Unit of work patten inside
+  > 9. Unit of work pattern included
-  >10. threadsafe for prototyping
+  >10.
+Threadsafe for prototyping

 hint: don't use for production.